VBalaguera/originalDraft/notes.md

 // the second is optional, and give back a higher comp to pass to the header

+// REDUX 11.

+// REDUX 13.
+THE CART

+// REDUX 12.
+USER REDIRECT AND USER ACTION TYPE;
+HOW TO MAKE THE SIGN IN

 // ADDITIONAL INFO:
 https://www.npmjs.com/package/react-redux